Advanced Find & Replace

 To remove a definition, first select the definition from the dropdown, then press the Remove button.

-Search Parameters group
+Search Options group

 Typically you would leave all setting checked for HTML work.
+These are the same checkboxes as you see in the Find Panel on the FAR main window.

 [X] Prompt Mode